-In this list, we face off 10 movies and tv shows like The Goonies, featuring the most courageous kids who weren’t afraid to rise to the challenge and save the day.
+In this list, we face off against 10 movies and TV shows like The Goonies, featuring the most courageous kids who weren’t afraid to rise to the challenge and save the day.
 The 1985 American adventure comedy film, was co-produced and directed by Richard Donner.

 The screenplay, by Chris Columbus, was based on a story by executive producer Steven Spielberg, about a band of kids living in the “Goon Docks” neighborhood of Astoria, Oregon.
 They attempt to save their homes from foreclosure.
 In doing so, they discover an old treasure map that takes them on an adventure.
 It’s the long-lost fortune of One-Eyed Willy, a legendary 17th-century pirate.
 During the adventure, they are chased by a family of criminals who want the treasure for themselves.